 - Gasoline / Diesel

 - Any services not listed under list of included items

-It is worth to take a stop in Skaftafell, a pearl of the whole Vatnajökull National Park.
+The first place of interest today is Skaftafell.
+It is a pearl of the whole Vatnajökull National Park.
 You might go there on a glacier walk with mountain guides that are based on the spot or simply hit one of the trails, and e.g. to famous Svartifoss waterfall surrounded by basalt columns.
 After about an hour drive, you finally reach Jökulsárlón glacier lagoon.
 A surrealistic scene of luminous-blue icebergs floating between Jökulsárlón glacier lagoon and the North Atlantic Ocean through the narrow passage under the Ring Road will take your breath away.
 You can take a walk along the shore to be able to admire the view.
 Alternatively, you may take a memorable amphibious boat trip where you get really close to the icebergs as well as to the seals sailing around.
-Accommodation in Höfn area.
+Overnight stay in Höfn area.

 Driving distance is +-204km.